steinshi/code-interview/readme.md

 ```
 Both parameters are JSON objects and are completely defined by the message’s publisher.
 Metadata is optional.

 Running the pubsub server: inside `./pubsub/`, run `npm start`.
 Default port is 3535, but can be changed by running e.g `PORT=12000 npm start`.
-There is no way to delete listeners from the server, so just restart it when you need a fresh beginning.
+To delete the listeners you can call `GET /reset`.
+This will delete all subscriptions.

 ### Exercise - Part A
 The goal of this part is to create a REST endpoint to allow users to set up appointments.
 Users look for a provider with a specific specialty (e.g ‘Neurologist’, ‘Cardiologist’) and with availability for a certain date.
 They should receive a list of providers ordered by relevance, and should be able to select one and set up and appointment with them.